Testing the Application

 We recommend the following best practices for designing your application tests:

-Test code should be kept separate from the code that is being tested.
-That way, you can release the tested code to a production environment without releasing the test code.
+Separate the test code from the code that is being tested.
+In this way, you can release the tested code to a production environment without releasing the test code.

-In positive tests, the test function should validate the results of application calls, such as return values, state changes, or database transactions.
+If a test has a SUCCESS result, then the test function should validate the result of application calls, such as return values, state changes, or database transactions.

-In negative tests, the test function should validate that the intended errors occur, error messages are presented, and the data has the expected values.
+If a test has a FAILURE result, then the test function should validate that the intended error messages are presented and that data has the expected values.

-Test execution and reporting should be fast and able to integrate with the test management system so that the tests can be used as check-in tests or other build verification tests, which typically run on unattended servers.
+Test execution and reporting should be fast and capable of integrating with the test management system so that the tests can be used as check-in tests or other build verification tests, which typically run on unattended servers.